devodo/DivertR/README.md

 ## IServiceCollection Extensions
-Extension methods are provided on the .NET `Microsoft.Extensions.DependencyInjection.IServiceCollection` interface that convert existing registrations into DivertR proxy factories.
+Extension methods are provided on the .NET `Microsoft.Extensions.DependencyInjection.IServiceCollection` interface that convert existing registrations into Via proxy factories.

 ### Register a Via